rosshadden/sublime-xpath/README.md

   - `element` - Select the element that the attribute belongs to, using the `goto_element` rules.
   - `none` - Do not move the cursor.
 - `sgml_selector` - a scope selector to determine what to parse as XML and enable XPath functions for.
 Defaults to HTML and XML, excluding things like ASP and PHP.
+- `show_xml_parser_errors` - whether or not errors encountered while parsing the document should be shown in the status bar.
+Disable it if you have other plugins that also show XML parsing/validation errors.

 No key bindings are set by default, but an example sublime-keymap file is included, to show the available commands and arguments.
 [See this documentation](http://docs.sublimetext.info/en/latest/customization/key_bindings.html) for more details about keybindings in ST3.